christianryding/bettingadviser/README.md

 compare.setPercent(0.95);	// set margin in percent (0.95=5%), default is (0.9=10%)
-compare.setLowerMargin(1.3);	// set lower margin for odds, default is 1.2 compare.setUpperMargin(3.4);	// set higher margin for odds, default is 3.5 compare.start();
+compare.setLowerMargin(1.3);	// set lower margin for odds, default is 1.2 compare.setUpperMargin(3.4);	// set higher margin for odds, default is 3.5 compare.setCheckLiveEvents(false);	// set true if live events should be covered compare.start();
 ```